How to get past a weight-loss plateau

 How do I know if I’ve hit a weight-loss plateau?

 There’s no strict scientific definition for a weight-loss plateau.
 The term usually refers to a stage when a person following a weight-loss plan loses very little or no weight at all for a few weeks in a row.
-Some people may even gain back a bit of weight during that time.
 The main thing to understand is that weight-loss plateaus are a normal part of the journey—and that it’s possible to get past them.

 Why do weight-loss plateaus happen?